 These outline my philosophy towards learning, the key role that we as teachers have and that it is people that make things happen not policies, procedures or posters.
 It also includes the concept from Carol Dweck to make challenge the new comfort zone [1]

 Academic Mindsets (major on Growth ) Slides 10-22 The concept of Growth Mindset is becoming more widely known but the other three Mindsets are not and are of equal importance.
-As an introduction to the topic and to gain audience interaction a selection of the phrases in slides 11 and 12 are on cards and distributed to attendees for them to discuss with each other.
-After about five minutes a selection of their responses is shared with everyone.
+As an introduction to the topic, and to gain audience interaction, a selection of the phrases in slides 11 and 12 are on cards and distributed to attendees for them to discuss with each other.
+After about five minutes a selection of their responses shared with everyone.

 Three video clips giving an overview of elements of a growth mindset [5], [6] and how mindset affects grades [7].
 Then introduce how mistakes are important in brain development [8] and introduce concept of the power of YET [9].
 I also talk about a ”Favourite No” book that I keep which records, celebrates and shares student misconceptions.
 Also reference the mindsetkit mistakes topic